Who is eligible to apply?

 Further details can be found on our website: www.durham.ac.uk/supported.progression/

-The Application Form gives you the opportunity, through a supporting statement, to outline your motivations for wanting to be part of the scheme, and your teacher will have an opportunity to write a reference demonstrating your potential, motivation to succeed and any personal circumstances which may have affected your performance so far.
+The Application Form gives you the opportunity to outline your motivations for wanting to be part of the scheme, and your teacher will have an opportunity to complete a section demonstrating your potential, motivation to succeed and any personal circumstances which may have affected your performance so far.

 Access and Student Recruitment Office, The Palatine Building, Durham University, Stockton Road, Durham DH1 3LE